cultureandempire/cultureandempire.github.io/README.md

 ### Micropayment Systems

 As the Web boomed from 1995 to 1999, various groups developed micropayment systems that solved credit cards' high transaction costs.
-The theory at that time was that people would, for example, pay a few cents to read an online newspaper.
+The theory at that time was that people would, for example, pay a few cents to read an on-line newspaper.

 These systems were developed, cast into official standards (the HTTP web protocol has an error code called "Payment Required"), and then quietly abandoned due to lack of interest.
 It turned out that advertising worked much better as a micropayment system, which brought us Google.
 Advertisers pay the website operator via Google each time a visitor clicks on their advertisement.